JiangYizhou/aquarium-test/aquarium/aquarium-optimized/README.md

 # "--num-fish": specifies how many fishes will be rendered
 # "--backend" : specifies running a certain backend, 'opengl', 'dawn_d3d12', 'dawn_vulkan', 'dawn_metal', 'dawn_opengl'
 # running angle dynamic backend is on todo list.
 Currently go through angle path by option 'opengl' if angle is linked into the project
+# MSAA is disabled by default.
+To Enable MSAA of OpenGL backend, "--enable-msaa", 4 samples.
+# MSAA of angle or dawn backend is not supported now.

 # run on Windows
 run it in Visual Studio
 or
-aquarium.exe --num-fish 10000 --backend opengl
+aquarium.exe --num-fish 10000 --backend opengl --enable-msaa
 aquarium.exe --num-fish 10000 --backend dawn_d3d12

 # run on Linux